November 11, 2021, by Jackie Thompson

-- How has your organisation taken action to support staff in difficult times, such as during the current pandemic?
+10. How has your organisation taken action to support staff in difficult times, such as during the pandemic?

 Get expert advice

-Once you’ve given it some initial thought you might find it helpful to book an appointment to speak to a careers adviser.
-We can help you to clarify your own career wellbeing priorities, identify and evaluate options, and work through any questions or concerns you have about your future career.
+We can help you to clarify your own career wellbeing priorities, identify and evaluate options, and work through any concerns you have about your future career.